AdobeDocs/express-add-ons-docs/src/pages/guides/getting_started/tut.md

 The `index.html` contains a `<sp-theme>` wrapper, whose role is explained [here](/guides/design/user_interface.md#spectrum-web-components-with-express-theme), and just a button.
 There's already something going on in `index.js` and `code.js` instead, which we must understand.
 ## The Communication API

 A crucial component of any add-on that consumes the Document API is the communication bridge with the iFrame.
-As we've seen in [this figure](#fig-communication-api), it's precisely the role of the Communication API.
+As we've seen in [this figure](#fig-communication-api), it's precisely the role of the **Communication API**.

 The mechanism is straightforward: through the `runtime` object ([`code.js`](#code-start), line 2), you can invoke the `exposeApi()` method, which grants the iFrame access to the object literal that is passed as a parameter.
 The iFrame must get to the `runtime`, too, and use the `apiProxy()` method passing `"script"`.
 This asynchronous call results in the same object whose `log()` can now be invoked.